gwu-cs-os/resources/system-setup/windows.md

 ## Installation Instructions

 1. Install the new Windows Terminal.
-This generally does a better job with Linux shells, and it makes it easier to toggle between PowerShell, DOS, and (once installed) your Ubuntu 20 guest. https://www.microsoft.com/store/productId/9N0DX20HK701
+This generally does a better job with Linux shells, and it makes it easier to toggle between PowerShell, DOS, and (once installed) your ubuntu 22 guest. https://www.microsoft.com/store/productId/9N0DX20HK701
 2. Install the WSL 2 environment. https://docs.microsoft.com/en-us/windows/wsl/install-win10.
-When you get to the _Install your Linux distribution of choice_ step, select Ubuntu 20 LTS.
+When you get to the _Install your Linux distribution of choice_ step, select ubuntu 22 LTS.
 You might have to reboot your PC after the installation.

     Note: If you see `Error: 0x1bc` or a message similar to `WSL 2 requires an update to its kernel component.
 For information please visit https://aka.ms/wsl2kernel` when you run `wsl --set-default-version 2`, download and install the kernel update from https://docs.microsoft.com/nl-nl/windows/wsl/wsl2-kernel